Major Mars-Pluto events: April 6–May 14, 2018

-April 6: A transport and a bus carrying the Humboldt Broncos junior ice hockey team (Pluto) collide (Mars) north of Tisdale, Saskatchewan, Canada killing 15 people.
+April 6, 2018: A truck and a bus carrying the Humboldt Broncos junior ice hockey team (Pluto) collide (Mars) north of Tisdale, Saskatchewan, Canada killing 15 people.

 April 7: More than 40 people are killed in a chemical weapons attack (Neptune and Mars) in the Syrian city of Douma.
 Russia and Syria deny (Neptune) allegations of involvement.